-In both the Learning Village Grades 5 – 8 and the Upper School, the Advisory system allows faculty members to monitor a student’s academic and social development, and get to know the student in a holistic way.
+In both Grades 5 - 8 and the Upper School, the Advisory system allows faculty members to monitor a student’s academic and social development, and get to know the student in a holistic way.
 Due to this relationship, an Advisor is a parent’s first contact.

-In the Learning Village Grades 5 - 8, Advisories are grouped by grade level.
+In Grades 5 - 8, Advisories are grouped by grade level.
 They meet for a short time each day when Advisors check in with students and relay important School announcements.
 Students often participate in School activities by Advisory, including kickball tournaments, community contests, and more.

 Advisories are a unique component of a St. Anne’s-Belfield School education, one that our alumni reference regularly as having made a distinct difference in their lives.
 Often throughout the year these past students are spotted back on campus visiting with their Advisors and fellow members of their Advisory, keeping up friendships that will last a lifetime.